Zeepheru/not-a-rplace2023bot/README.md

 `30-39` - **Misc errors, revivable:**
 - `30` - Non 200 pixel placement code
 - `31` - Non-error pixel placement response
+- `32` - Errors related to config loading

 `40-49` - **Other errors that should not be reattempted, but will result in a restart anyway:**
 - `40` - Template size change *(disabled after top left corner reached)*

+`69` - Successful execution and early exit, for debug purposes only.

 `137` - Portainer Specific, container manually stopped via Portainer.